Xavielu/codecademy-frontend-project-redditclient/README.md

 This is the wireframe I used for the project.
 It's simple, but the website is essentially a copy of the one Codecademy provides.
 I followed the same design.
 ![Screenshot 2024-07-01 013536](https://github.com/Xavielu/codecademy-frontend-project-redditclient/assets/167581214/e3dc9b45-b571-4d29-8eb4-4a98ddd526a6)

-Include a wireframe or UI mockup of your project here.
-This helps visualize the project's structure and design goals.
-You can embed an image or provide a link to your wireframe file.
 ## Preview
 Ignore the bookmarks I do not use edge I use chrome these are old lol
 ![Screenshot 2024-07-01 025839](https://github.com/Xavielu/codecademy-frontend-project-redditclient/assets/167581214/491549dc-476e-4d6e-8dcb-480d1de79ff8)